TGDivy/TGDivy/README.md

 ## 💬🌞

-> Anyone who has ever made anything of importance was disciplined. ~ Andrew Hendrixson
+> Being spiritual has nothing to do with what you believe and everything to do with your state of consciousness. ~ Eckhart Tolle

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )